strongloop/strongloop.com2/_posts/2019-12-19-loopback-2019-review.md

 published: false
 ---

-As 2019 draws to a close, we wat to follow our annual tradition of looking at the hard work that the [LoopBack](http://loopback.io/) team has achieved in the past year.
-LoopBack 4 was the main focus, and that focus has resulted in a lot of improvements and features for the framework.
+As 2019 draws to a close, we're following our annual tradition of looking at the hard work that the [LoopBack](http://loopback.io/) team has achieved in the past year.
+As you might expect, working on LoopBack 4 was the main focus, with some events, updates and "how to" content adding flavour.
+That focus has resulted in a lot of improvements and features for the framework, while the rest allows interatcion with the LoopBack community.

+Read on for the overview!

 <!--more-->

 ### LoopBack, Winner of 2019 API Award for API Middleware

-First and foremost, it was wonderful to congratulate LoopBack for earning the 2019 API Award for the “[Best in API Middleware](https://strongloop.com/strongblog/loopback-2019-api-award-api-middleware/)” category.
-Celebrating the technical innovation, adoption, and reception in the API & Microservices industries and use by a global developer community, the 2019 API Awards were presented at the 2019 API Awards Ceremony during API World 2019.
+First and foremost, congratulations again to LoopBack for earning the 2019 API Award for the “[Best in API Middleware](https://strongloop.com/strongblog/loopback-2019-api-award-api-middleware/)” category.
+These awards were presented at the 2019 API Awards Ceremony during API World 2019, celebrating the technical innovation, adoption, and reception in the API & Microservices industries and use by a global developer community.
 Raymond Feng, co-creator and architect for LoopBack, received the award.

 - new quote from Raymond reflecting on the award and event?

 ### The LoopBack 4 Website

+User Reference
+Company logo + their testimonials
 - updates to site code
 - udpates to docs
 - other streamlining

-### Milestone Updates
+### Increased Transparency with Milestone Updates

-The LoopBack team continued to outline their progress with monthly milestone updates.
+Increased transparency to our users
+So that they have more ideas on what we’re doing.
+- Monthly milestones to show what changes/enhancements we’ve added to the framework
+- Milestone tickets - to show our plans for the month. https://github.com/strongloop/loopback-next/issues?q=is%3Aissue+is%3Aopen+milestone+label%3A%22Monthly+Milestone%22.
+(With “monthly milestone” label in GitHub
+- Quarterly update
+- Roadmap.
+Begin with a PR and visible in https://github.com/strongloop/loopback-next/blob/master/docs/ROADMAP.md

+For a truly open and detailed runthrough of work on LoopBack, the best resource is the monthly milestone updates.
+The LoopBack team outlined their progress with these updates, often explaining hurdles or rationale for changes and tweaks.
 Check them out below:

 - [January 2019 Milestone Update](https://strongloop.com/strongblog/january-2019-milestone/)
 - [February 2019 Milestone Update](https://strongloop.com/strongblog/february-2019-milestone/)